Tyler-Lacroix/Tyler-Lacroix.github.io/README.md

 > -Exerpt from CS 499 Milestone Three Narrative

 My second artifact is an original program where I recreated a physical dice game using Visual Studio.
-As stated in the narrative exerpt, the original project had to be shelved pretty late in the term, and restarted with a much simpler idea.
+As stated in the narrative excerpt, the original project had to be shelved pretty late in the term, and restarted with a much simpler idea.
 Liars Dice is a dice game where players take turns guessing how many dice of a specific value are on the board, with the game ending if a player is successfully called out as a liar.
 The original build of the program focused entirely on recreating the gameplay loop of the dice game as closely as possible.
-The original intent wasn't to create a modular or updatable program, simple one that works.
+The original intent wasn't to create a modular or updatable program, but a simple one that works.
 When enhancing the artifact, I took the time to change a lot of the math and functions in the game, in order to make the code more modular.
 To take advantage of this, I added two different game modes to allow players to play with 3, 5, or 10 dice instead of forcing a 5 dice game.

 ### ./ Artifact Comparison

 As stated in the artifact brief, the biggest issue I had with the original program was its lack of modularity and overuse of hardcoded values in its math.
-As a hobbiest game developer, I do understand that sometimes it's necessary to make use of hardcoded and arbitrary numbers in math, however because my planned enhancement for the program involved expanding it to support other gamemodes (in this case, 3 and 10 dice games), the hardcoded math needed to be replaced with more modular math.
+As a hobbyist game developer, I do understand that sometimes it's necessary to make use of hardcoded and arbitrary numbers in math, however because my planned enhancement for the program involved expanding it to support other gamemodes (in this case, 3 and 10 dice games), the hardcoded math needed to be replaced with more modular math.
 The following example shows one such case of hardcoded numbers in game logic.
 In this case, in the function that is called to end the game once a player is called as a liar.
 Originally, as the game only needed to account for 5 dice per player, 'numplayers * 5' worked perfectly fine to count the number of dice in play.

 <img src="Images/TL_LiarsDiceExample_A.png" alt="Example image showing the use of hardcoded values in program math" style="width:750px;height:375px;">

-Unfortunately, this simply would not work when trying to run games with varing amounts of dice, as the game would still try and count 5 dice per player which would result in incorrect values being displayed.
+Unfortunately, this simply would not work when trying to run games with varying amounts of dice, as the game would still try to count 5 dice per player which would result in incorrect values being displayed.
 This was solved by introducing a variable, 'gameSize' which is used throughout the program in place of a hardcoded 5.

 <img src="Images/TL_LiarsDiceEnhancementExample_A.png" alt="Example image showing updated logic in program math" style="width:750px;height:375px;">